 2. ORGANIZATION AND DATES OF THE COMPETITION

-International Short Film Competition will be held between 11-17 October 2021 by Puruli Culture&Art.
-The 9th Accessible Film Festival will be a hybrid festival offering screenings in Ankara as well as online.
+Short Film Competition will be held between 17-23 October 2022 by Puruli Culture&Art.
+The 10th Accessible Film Festival is planned to be organized in a hybrid format offering screenings in Ankara, İstanbul and Eskişehir as well as online.
 Online screenings will be available on a DRM protected streaming platform within the territory of Turkey only.
 If the physical festival is unable to be held due to extreme circumstances such as the COVID-19 pandemic, the Festival will take place online only.

 a) Short films with a running time of no more than 20 minutes are accepted for consideration.
 Entry to the Festival is open to all short films, with no limitations regarding the theme.
 Only fiction and animation films are accepted.
 Promotional or commercial films are not accepted.